NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 # Delegated Byzantine Fault Tolerance: Technical details, challenges and perspectives {#sec:dBFT}

-_This section is part of the Community Yellow Paper ^[See [Community Yellow Paper](https://github.com/neoresearch/yellowpaper) repository] initiative, a community-driven technical specification for Neo blockchain._

 Several studies in the blockchain literature have explored partially synchronous and fully asynchronous Byzantine Fault Tolerant (BFT) systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey].
 However, few of them have been applied in a real-world Smart Contract (SC) scenario - i.e. where multiple distinct decentralized applications use the same BFT system.